tetratelabs/kong2eg/README.md

 ingress2gateway prints the Gateway resources to stdout.
 You can redirect the output to a file and apply it to the cluster.

-ingress2gateway can directly read the Ingress and kong resources from the cluster, for example:
+ingress2gateway can directly read the Ingress and Kong resources from the cluster, for example:

 ```bash
 ingress2gateway print \